Share

 (Hello relatives.)

-• Supporting the trauma-aware Movement Chaplains offering calm, grounded presence to the community
+• Trauma-aware Movement Chaplains offering calm, grounded presence in community spaces

 • Free access to licensed therapists and mental health practitioners

-• Free access to body-based healing practitioners who help release stress and trauma held in the body
+• Body-based healing practitioners who help release stress and trauma held in the body

-• Free therapy and support animals that offer comfort and safety
+• Therapy and support animals offering comfort and safety

-• Mental health care kits assembled and delivered to families and community members most affected, offering tools for grounding, comfort, and emotional support
+• Mental health care kits shared with families and community members who need immediate support

 Organized by All Nations Indian Church